 If you are worried, scared, even terrified you are not alone.
 We can help you overcome your fears, so you can have that beautiful smile you have always wanted.
 Call our friendly team and book a FREE treatment consultation today.

 Come in and meet Laura Lowe, our highly-trained Patient Care Coordinator who will show you around the practice, get to know you and listen to your concerns before discussing in detail how we can help you.
 Sometimes just from meeting some of the team and talking about your fears in a comfortable, non-clinical setting is enough to get past your fears.
 Watch Laura’s video where she explains her role and how she can help nervous patients.

 Imagine being able to be totally calm and relaxed during dental treatments.
-Here at Stourbridge Dental we use intravenous (IV) sedation, which is administered via the patients arm.
+Here at Stourbridge Dental & Implant Clinic we use intravenous (IV) sedation, which is administered via the patients arm.
 It puts the patient at ease during treatments ensuring they are not consciously aware of the dentist or the procedure.

 Treatment will only start once the team are sure you are fully sedated and relaxed.
 Whatever procedure you are having the trained sedation nurse will monitor your breathing and heart rate to ensure you are safe and comfortable at all times.

 You will be able to understand and respond to questions from the dental team, but may not remember much about the visit for two reasons;

 Firstly, this type of sedation induces a deep sleep like relaxation and patients will not be conscious of what is happening around them.
 Secondly, for a short time you may experience full or partial memory loss, this is entirely normal and a result of the sedative.
 You will leave having had a completely relaxing and calm visit to the dentist.

 - What treatments can be carried out under sedation?